Ruth B. Noller Research Grant

 The Ruth B. Noller Research Grant honors the pioneering work of creativity researcher and educator Ruth B. Noller.
 The Noller Research Grant fosters and supports emerging, paradigm-shifting research with high potential for impact in the field of creativity, creative education studies, and creative thinking by recognizing an individual or team engaged in such research.
 Noller was widely known for cultivating the scientific understanding for creative thinking.
 Noller is most famous for developing the creativity formula Cƒa (KIE) – the interaction between Knowledge, Imagination, and Evaluation generates Creativity.
 Noller’s groundbreaking work served as the stimulus for future research in creativity.

-Applications are now open for the 2023 Ruth B. Noller Creativity Research Grant.
-The successful applicant will receive a $2,000 cash award, free registration to CPSI 2023, and a travel allowance of $400 to defray costs to attend CPSI 2023.
+2024 Applications for the Ruth B. Noller Creativity Research Grant will be accepted between October 1, 2023 through January 15, 2024.
+The successful applicant will receive a $2,000 cash award, free registration to CPSI 2024, and a travel allowance of $400 to defray costs to attend CPSI 2024.

 Eligibility for Consideration: